Canadian-Geospatial-Platform/geoview-plugin-czs/README.md

 # geoview-plugins-demo

+*Alex: This project is now obsolete and being replaced by {I'll post the link here when I get the repo setup}.*

 This project is an example demo that shows how you can use the viewer from an external package

 [Demo](https://canadian-geospatial-platform.github.io/geoview-plugins-demo/)